Dongalis/obsidian-text-mapper/README.md

 You can enable/disable these tilesets in the plugin settings.

+### Exporting Maps

+Each rendered map has a "Download Map" button at the top.
+Clicking this will export a high-quality PNG file named after your current document.
+The exported image:
+- Is rendered at 4x resolution for crisp detail
+- Includes all map elements and labels
+- Preserves the exact layout and styling
+- Works well for both small and large maps

+The exported PNG can be used in other documents, printed, or shared with others who don't have access to Obsidian or the Text Mapper plugin.

 ### External Tilesets

 You can now create and use your own custom tilesets: